johanness-o/johanness-o/README.md

 Machine learning engineer and NLP researcher with a focus on equity-aware AI systems.
 Recent graduate of the University of Maryland, College Park (Information Science, B.S. | Data Science & Philosophy minors).

-I build tools that extract meaning from complex data — from satellite and atmospheric datasets to student course evaluations — and I care about who the analysis serves and who it leaves out.
+I build tools that extract meaning from complex data.
+I care about who the analysis serves and who it leaves out.

 ## What I Work On